jsaintfleur/Movie-Box-Office-Analysis/README.md

 ### Optimal Release Timing
 The analysis identified that movies released in **summer months** (June, July) and during the **holiday season** (November, December) tend to generate the highest profits.
 However, certain genres like **Horror** or **Romantic Comedies** perform better when released in less competitive months like **February** or **October**.

-## Conclusion

-This analysis helps executives make data-driven decisions on where to allocate their movie production budget.
-By focusing on the most profitable genres, optimizing budget size, and carefully selecting release dates, investors can maximize their returns in the competitive world of movie production.

 ## How to Use This Repository